taiki45/shiita/README.md

 - User following

 ### Not yet
+- Stocks like Qiita
+- Comments in each Article
 - UI with Ajax, Pjax
 - Tag limitation system with suggestion
 - json-based API